framer

 Writer.Write Message-preserving: one call = one framed message Application-level message sending

-Writer.ReadFrom Chunking: each src chunk becomes one message Efficient bulk encoding; does NOT preserve upstream boundaries
+Writer.ReadFrom Chunking: each src chunk becomes one message; packet output is whole-packet retry only after zero progress Efficient bulk encoding; does NOT preserve upstream boundaries

 Forwarder.ForwardOnce Message-preserving relay: decode one, re-encode one Message-aware proxying with boundary preservation